InstructSI/instructsi.github.io/_pages/bmasb2024.md

 ## Photos

-Here you can see some photo during the event.
+Here you can see some photos taken during the event.

 ### Day 1 (5 Nov 2024)